phildoesdev/xtrabackupautomator/README.md

     -archive_zip_format
         [DEFAULT_VALUE: "gztar"]
         The default archive file type.
-I like tarballs because they zip our large database into a managable file.
+I like tarballs because they zip our large database into a manageable file.
         However, tarballs can take a long time to create and require a fair amount of resources if your DB is large.
         This setting will depend on your system and the size of your DB.
-I recomend playing around with this.
+I recommend playing around with this.
         Other zip options: [Shutil Man Page](https://docs.python.org/3/library/shutil.html#shutil.make_archive)

     -archived_bu_count
         [DEFAULT_VALUE: 7]
-        Keep x achived backups, once this threshold is reached the oldest archive will be deleted.
+        Keep x archived backups, once this threshold is reached the oldest archive will be deleted.
         Archiving daily, this is a week of archives.

     -enforce_max_num_bu_before_archive